Planning for Assessment Selection

 - Which employability skills are not being assessed currently?

-- How are instruction and assessment of employability skills integrated into other state initiatives (e.g., Common Core State Standards, Programs of Study, career pathways)?
+- How are instruction and assessment of employability skills integrated into other state or training initiatives (e.g., Common Core State Standards, Programs of Study, career pathways)?

 - Would your goals best be met by formative or summative assessments—or both?